dvcv/Powerball/README.md

   -Powerball3.pdf
   -Powerball3.Rmd

 Pdf files contain my output from the Rmd files.
-If you would like to run your own simulation using my code look at open the Rmd files in each folder.
+If you would like to run your own simulation using my code open the Rmd files.
 Make sure you also have R Studio intstalled on your computer.
 -dvcv